telerik/winforms-docs/pageview/outlookview/using-the-overflow-menu.md

 ---
 title: Using The Overflow Menu
-page_title: Using The Overflow Menu
+page_title: Using The Overflow Menu | UI for WinForms Documentation
 description: Using The Overflow Menu
-slug: pageview-outlookview-using-the-overflow-menu
+slug: winforms/pageview/outlookview/using-the-overflow-menu
 tags: using,the,overflow,menu
 published: True
 position: 1